 Can I teach my amiibo to taunt?

-- Prior to reaching Level 50, an amiibo will occasionally taunt after KOing an opponent.
-By the time it reaches Level 50, however, it will stop taunting entirely, and there is no known method of reintroducing the habit.
-Simply put, it is impossible to teach an amiibo to taunt.
+Prior to reaching Level 50, an amiibo will occasionally taunt after KOing an opponent.
+By the time it hits Level 50, however, it will stop taunting, and there is no known method of reintroducing the habit.
+Simply put, it is impossible to teach an amiibo to taunt once it reaches Level 50.
 The sole exception is the Luigi amiibo, who will use its down taunt as an edgeguard.

 Can an amiibo learn combos?

-- Yes, an amiibo can learn combos – but not the kind you might be thinking of.
+Yes, an amiibo can learn combos, but not the kind you might be thinking of.
 If you’re hoping to teach your amiibo an awesome combo you saw on YouTube… you’re out of luck, because it’s not going to happen.
 Amiibo only learn simple combos that have been explicitly programmed into their AI: for example, a Ness amiibo can learn to follow up its down throw with two forward aerials.
+You can read more about this here.

 Do I have to be good at Super Smash Bros. to train a good amiibo?

-- The amiibo metagame is very different from the Super Smash Bros. tournaments you might watch on Twitch or YouTube.
-There are no mindgames, no stage control, and no neutral game.
+The amiibo metagame is very different from the Super Smash Bros. tournaments you might watch on Twitch or YouTube.
+There is no stage control, no neutral game, and no mindgames.
 You do not need to be good at the game to train a powerful amiibo.

 How can I get more equipment pieces and custom moves for my amiibo?